Home » Cub Scout Lions Adventures & Requirements » How to Practice 911 Calls for Kids

 Because 911 is an emergency phone number that people call to get immediate medical, police and/or fire help, it is never a good idea to prank call 911.
 The 911 dispatchers have to send help immediately, even if they feel the call is a joke.

 This means prank calling 911 could ultimately take away emergency personnel from a real crisis situation.
-It’s illegal to prank call 911, and the Tigers their parents may get in a lot of trouble with the police.
+It’s illegal to prank call 911, and the Lion and Tiger parents may get in a lot of trouble with the police.
 The penalties vary by state.

 How to Call 911